Arizona Model Cropdusters Club Flying Field Guidelines

 F. Don’t litter the area.
 Put all trash in trash bins and cigarette butts in butt cans.

-G. Smoking is permitted behind the fence on the east side of pit area.
+G. Smoking is permitted behind the fence on the south side of pit area.

 H. Vehicles are restricted to the roads and parking area.